jl-oclinux/SecWinBatchMode/README.md

  * The latest version of the SWMB **documentation** can be found [online](https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/docs/).
  * The latest version of the SWMB **setup installer** is available on the [download page](https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/).
+ * For your update scripts (for example), you have the number of the latest version of SWMB in the first line of the [version.txt](https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/version.txt) file.

 **Main sub-menu**: